jakubledl/dissect/docs/parsing.md

 2. On a reduce/reduce conflict, reduce using the longer rule.
    Represented by `Grammar::LONGER_REDUCE`.
 Both this and the previous way represent the same philosophy: take the largest bite possible.
+   This is usually what the user intended to express.

 3. On a reduce/reduce conflict, reduce using the rule that was declared earlier in the grammar.
 Represented by